‘Death Is the Only Remedy’: Capitol Rioter Charged for Beating D.C. Cop With American Flagpole

 Prosecutors allege in a criminal complaint that members of the MAGA mob who stormed the building last Wednesday grabbed the officer, dragged him down a flight of stairs, and forced him into a “prone position,” before “forcibly and repeatedly” hitting him in the head and body with “various objects.”

-Video footage of the violent attack shows Stager with a large group on the stairs of the Capitol building and holding a flagpole.
-Another video shows Stager hit the officer while he “remained prone on the steps” of the government building.
+Video footage shows Stager with a large group on the stairs of the Capitol building and holding a flagpole.
+Another video shows Stager hit the officer while he “remained prone on the steps.”
 The FBI said they learned of Stager’s identity from a confidential informant who saw the videos on social media.

 “Everybody in there is a treasonous traitor.
-Death is the only remedy for what’s in that building,” Stager can be heard saying in a second video, according to a criminal complaint.
+Death is the only remedy for what’s in that building,” Stager can be heard saying in a second video, according to the criminal complaint.

-Another informant also confirmed Stager’s involvement, stating that they had spoken directly with Stager after the Jan.
-6 insurrection.
-That informant confirmed Stager “identified himself as the individual in both video 1 and video 2.”
+A second informant confirmed Stager’s involvement, stating that they had spoken with Stager after the Jan.
+6 insurrection and Stager said it was him in the videos.

-The second informant told authorities that Stager had claimed he “did not know the man he was struck on the ground with the flagpole was a cop and that he thought the person he was striking was Antifa.”
+The second informant said that Stager claimed he “did not know the man he was struck on the ground with the flagpole was a cop and that he thought the person he was striking was Antifa.”

 The officer was easily identifiable, however, as he was wearing a uniform with the words “METROPOLITAN POLICE” across his back, prosecutors said.
 Stager allegedly told the second informant he planned to turn himself in and apologized for assaulting a member of law enforcement.